 Nothing will shake my love for her even when I can’t be there to take care of her.

 That night when I kissed her as I tucked her into her bed I spoke with her gently.
-“You know, P, I love you even when you tell me to go away.
+“You know, I love you even when you tell me to go away.
 I love you even when you are angry with me.
 I will always love you and nothing will ever change that.”
 She gripped my neck as we cuddled and did not want to let go.
-I sat with her on her bed and drew circles on the palm of her hand as she fell asleep.
+I sat with her on her bed and drew circles on the palm of her hand as she relaxed towards finding her slumber

 She no longer wanted me to go away.